 Claim Description: space-separated list of scope of operation values for which the access token is valid.

-Change Controller: ETSI: MiguelAngel.ReinaOrtega@etsi.org
+Change Controller: ETSI: PNNS@etsi.org

 Specification Document(s): Clause 5.5 of the present ETSI GS NFV-SEC 022

 Editor’s Note for editHelp!: at the time of publication, please replace the URL above with the URL of the present published specification.